lassoid/active_fields/README.md

 active_value = ActiveFields::Value.take

 # Associations:
-active_value.active_field # `belongs_to` association with the associated field
+active_value.active_field # `belongs_to` association with the associated Active Field
-active_value.customizable # `belongs_to` association with the associated customizable
+active_value.customizable # `belongs_to` association with the associated Customizable

 # Attributes:
-active_value.value # The stored value for this active value
+active_value.value # The stored value for this Active Value
 ```

 ### Customizable API